THE SOCIETY FOR THE SCIENTIFIC STUDY OF SEXUALITY

 SECTION 4.
 PUBLICATIONS COMMITTEE

 The Board of Directors shall establish a Publications Committee consisting of not less than five (5) members to administer the publications authorized by the Board of Directors.
 The Publications Committee shall have authority to recommend to the Board of Directors editors of the authorized publications and policy related to these publications.

-The Executive Committee shall establish a Finance Committee consisting of not less than five (5) members of the Society, including the Treasurer of the Society (who serves as chair), the past Treasurer of the Society, the Treasurer from each of the regions and any other member deemed necessary by the Board of Directors, President, or Treasurer of the Society to serve.
+The Executive Committee shall establish a Finance Committee consisting of not less than five (5) members of The Society, including the Treasurer of The Society (who serves as chair), the past Treasurer of The Society, and any other member deemed necessary by the Board of Directors, President, or Treasurer of The Society to serve.

-The President shall nominate a chairperson for each committee for approval of the Board of Directors.
+The President shall nominate a chair for each committee for approval by the Board of Directors.